phetsims/phet-info/doc/typescript-quick-start.md

 These are the basic steps and summary for converting a repo to TypeScript, how to use it, and summary of some workflows, known problems, etc.

+* This is an evolving project in the early phases.
+There will be growing pains.
+Discover problems, look for solutions!
+* TypeScript seems like a great opportunity to increase efficiency/sanity and reduce bugs/stress.
+If the value it provides does not outweigh the costs of added complexity and compilation time, then we will abandon it.
+But before we consider that, let's give it a fair trial and see how much value it can provide.
-Please be aware of open issues in https://github.com/phetsims/chipper/issues?q=is%3Aissue+is%3Aopen+label%3Achipper%3Atypescript
+* Please be aware of caveats listed below, as well as open issues in https://github.com/phetsims/chipper/issues?q=is%3Aissue+is%3Aopen+label%3Achipper%3Atypescript

 ### Getting started
 1. Clone missing repos.
 This makes sure you have everything.